-Gymnastics is a strength and technique based sport that can be traced back to the early Greek Olympics.
+Gymnastics is a strength and technique-based sport that can be traced back to the early Greek Olympics.
 It is known for its captivating routines and feats of human strength and power.
-It has become more popular to watch in recent years as routines have become more difficult and complicated, with athletes being more and more creative in the skills they perform.
-Compared to other sports, gymnastics involves both a team and individual competition component, with athletes being scored on their performances on several different apparatuses.
+It has become more popular to watch in recent years, as routines have become more difficult and complicated, with athletes being more and more creative in the skills they perform.
+Gymnastics involves both a team and individual competition component, with athletes being scored on their performances on several different apparatuses.
 Each apparatus requires its own equipment, and athletes will also carry their own equipment with them.
-Athletes will also have required uniforms based on what context they are competing in.
+Athletes will also have required uniforms based on what event they are competing in.
 Below is a list of equipment needed for athletes to compete.

-Gymnastics balls are similar in size to a bowling ball.
-They are made out of a rubber or synthetic material and weigh a little over half a pound.
-The balls are used for a specific sector of gymnastics known as rhythmic gymnastics, in which participants earn points by performing a series of skills while doing skills that include both throwing the ball or keeping the ball balanced on various parts of the body (i.e. hand, head and back).
+Gymnastics balls are similar in size to bowling balls.
+They are made of rubber or synthetic material and weigh a little over half a pound.
+The balls are used for a specific discipline of gymnastics known as rhythmic gymnastics, in which participants earn points by performing a series of techniques while doing tricks that include both throwing the ball or keeping the ball balanced on various parts of the body (i.e., hand, head, and back).

 Gymnastics clubs are small, thin rods with rectangular heads attached to the very top.
-Most clubs are made out of wood, a material that is able to withstand common tricks such as swinging, throwing and catching.
+Most clubs are made out of wood, a material that is able to withstand common tricks such as swinging, throwing, and catching.
 Moreover, they are extremely light (approximately 5 ounces) and extend anywhere from 15-20 inches from top to bottom.
-An alternative synthetic material has been explored in recent years to reduce some of the danger associated with dropped clubs striking the gymnast's body.
+Alternative synthetic material has been explored in recent years to reduce some of the danger associated with dropped clubs striking the gymnast’s body.

 Flex Floor Systems